Security Information for Google Apps

 |USE GOOGLE'S "ACCOUNT ACTIVITY" FEATURES TO HELP MAKE SURE NO ONE ELSE IS USING YOUR ACCOUNT|

 To see your recent email account activity, click the Details link next to the Last account activity line at the bottom of any Gmail page.
 Additional information

 If you notice anything suspicious, e.g. a sign-in from a browser you've never used, or a location you've never been to, you are prompted to change your password to secure your account.
 If you notice a recovery option change you did not make, be sure to update the recovery option in addition to changing your password.
 Additional information

-Account Activity - Beta
+Account Activity - entire Google account

 To activate this feature, click on the down arrow next to your user name in the upper right corner of any Google Apps page, then click "Settings," click "Products," click "Account Activity."
 See Google's instructions for additional instructions and details.

 |SIGN OUT OF YOUR GOOGLE ACCOUNT WHEN YOU'RE NOT USING IT|